eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

 - If there are any other teams who have already contributed (financially) to the project.
 - Previous grants you may have applied for.

-So far we have built out The EOS Chatbot MVB (Minimum Viable Bot) which you can find [here](https://docs.google.com/document/d/1BuFhTabU1u_KB38QNFSu8kcAki5TxItsg0SXD1WY_yo/edit) or chat directly [here](https://t.me/theeoschatbot).
+So far we've built out The EOS Chatbot MVB (Minimum Viable Bot).
+You can find and download the MVB flow template [here](https://docs.google.com/document/d/1BuFhTabU1u_KB38QNFSu8kcAki5TxItsg0SXD1WY_yo/edit) or chat directly with the chatbot [here](https://t.me/theeoschatbot).
 We are also actively collaborating with the EOS Bees.
-The EOS Chatbot handles the registration process for new bees, the Swarm Notification System and soon to finish a Swarm Scheduling and Sales System for EOS Bees clients and sales team.
+The EOS Chatbot automates key operational processes like the registration process for new bees and the Active Swarm Notification process.

+More than 400+ users have succesully registered to participate on EOS Bees Swarms and more than 5000+ messages have been sent through The EOS Chatbot.